DUNE/dune-justin/docs/services.allocator.md

 # Allocator Service

-Once a generic job arrives at a worker node, it contacts the allocator service which determines which unallocated file from one stage best matches that worker node.
+Once a wrapper job arrives at a worker node, it contacts the allocator service which determines which unallocated file from one stage best matches that worker node.
 This matching includes the characteristics of the worker node job slot (memory, time limit etc), and whether the site